 This prospectus contains forward-looking statements within the meaning of the federal securities laws, which statements involve substantial risks and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
 All statements of historical fact included in this prospectus regarding our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects, plans and objectives of management are forward-looking statements.
-In some cases, you can identify forward-looking statements because they contain words such as "may," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
-When considering forward-looking statements, you should keep in mind the risk factors and other cautionary statements described under the heading "Risk Factors" included in this prospectus.
-These forward-looking statements are based on management's current beliefs, based on currently available information, as to the outcome and timing of future events.
+In some cases, you can identify forward-looking statements because they contain words such as "may," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
+When considering forward-looking statements are based on management's current beliefs, based on currently available information, as to the outcome and timing of future events.
 Forward-looking statements contained in this prospectus include, but are not limited to, statements about:

-- our future financial performance, including our expectations regarding our revenue, annual recurring revenue, gross profit or gross margin, operating expenses, ability to generate cash flow, revenue mix and ability to maintain future profitability; - · anticipated trends and growth rates in our business and in the markets in which we operate; - our ability to convert our customers from our classic products to our Dynatrace ® platform; - · our ability to maintain and expand our customer base and our partner network; - our ability to sell our applications and expand internationally; - · our ability to anticipate market needs and successfully develop new and enhanced solutions to meet those needs; - · our ability to hire and retain necessary qualified employees to grow our business and expand our operations; - the evolution of technology affecting our applications, platform and markets; - · our ability to adequately protect our intellectual property; - · our ability to service our debt obligations; and - · our anticipated uses of the net proceeds from this offering.
+- our future financial performance, including our expectations regarding our revenue, annual recurring revenue, gross profit or gross margin, operating expenses, ability to generate cash flow, revenue mix and ability to maintain future profitability; - · anticipated trends and growth rates in our business and in the markets in which we operate; - our ability to convert our customers from our classic products to our Dynatrace ® platform; - · our ability to maintain and expand our customer base and our partner network; - · our ability to sell our applications and expand internationally; - · our ability to anticipate market needs and successfully develop new and enhanced solutions to meet those needs; - · our ability to hire and retain necessary qualified employees to grow our business and expand our operations; - · the evolution of technology affecting our applications, platform and markets; - · our ability to adequately protect our intellectual property; - · our ability to service our debt obligations; and - · our anticipated uses of the net proceeds from this offering.